SZU-MIN-Wu/dsp/lessons/command_line/command_line_lecture.md

 directory.

 > Question: How could we make sure that we moved?
+> The title bar on the top of the terminal changes to the working directory, which is "test_directory" now.

 Let's get a few special things out of the way as well for command line.
 When we talk about folders, we don't always want to move "into" the next folder